AngreFalcon/Immersive-Behaviors/README.md

 # Immersive Behaviors

-SKSE plugin implementing context-aware behaviors for improved immersion and convenience.
+SKSE64 plugin implementing context-aware behaviors for improved immersion and convenience.
 Currently includes:
 * a behavior to automatically shift between running and walking
 * a behavior to automatically switch between first person and third person automatically.
 * an improvement to sprint key, allowing the player to run while walking for as long as the key is held (does not affect sprinting while running)

+Thanks to qudix for his xmake SKSE template here: https://github.com/qudix/commonlibsse-ng-template.git

 ### Requirements
 * [XMake](https://xmake.io) [2.8.2+]